alexpacheco/lurc/slurm.md

 | scontrol hold jobid | Put your job identified by <em>jobid</em> on hold | qhold jobid |
 | scontrol release jobid | Release the hold that <strong>you put</strong> on <em>jobid | qrls jobid |

 * The following scripts written by RC staff can also be used for monitoring jobs.
    * __checkq__: `squeue` with additional useful option.
    * __checkload__: `sinfo` with additional options to show load on compute nodes.
+* load the `soltools` module to get access to RC staff created scripts

 --- .class #id